chrisquince/STRONG/README.md

 cd BayesPaths
 python ./setup.py install
 ```

+BayesPaths use precompiled executables in the runfg_source directory.
+These are compatible
+with Linux x86-64 on other platforms.
+These will require compilation from source see
+the (BayesPaths repo)[https://github.com/chrisquince/BayesPaths] for details.

 Finally we will also need a version of the COG database installed.
 We make this available for download
 and again we recommend placing it in a directory ~/Database but it could be placed anywhere: